 On the Facebook group Open Oxford Kassam called students “inbred” and “chinless”, alongside attacking their political views and appearances.

-Fierce argument then ensued in the comments section after Christ Church second year Louis McEvoy wrote “good riddance” to Kassam in expletive-laden terms.
+Fierce argument then ensued in the comments section after a second-year student wrote “good riddance” to Kassam in expletive-laden terms.

-Kassam responded to McEvoy’s comment a couple hours later with a screenshot of his profile picture.
-Mocking McEvoy’s appearance, he replied “At least I’ve got a chin” and called him a “Remainiac” and a “child”.
+Kassam responded to the student’s comment a couple hours later with a screenshot of his profile picture.
+Mocking the student’s appearance, he replied “At least I’ve got a chin” and called him a “Remainiac” and a “child”.
 When another student joined the argument he commented on a picture of the student “serious amounts of inbreeding going on here”.

 One student commented, “It’s quite tragic a ‘professional’ politician and journalist has entered a flame war with an undergrad on an Oxford discussion forum”.